 I want my loved ones to be able to rely on me.
 How do I show them I’m trustworthy and dependable?

 Most of us hold our life and relationships together on the basis of promises we make or made to us.
 Promise is perhaps a synonym for hope, for the hopes our loved ones keep rest on words we give.
-Making a commitment is the easy part, what is hard is to honor them.
+Making a commitment is the easy part, what is hard is honoring them.
 But, honor we must.
 For every time we keep our word, we grow a bit more.

 Read more here.